What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 What Is Intelligence?
 The Faculty That Guides the Mind

 After understanding the mind, a deeper question arises: what gives direction to its movement?
-This reflection explores intelligence as the faculty that understands, and viveka as its power of discrimination, both subtler faculties that guide the mind.
+This reflection explores intelligence as the faculty that discriminates, the subtler faculty that guides the mind.

 Executive Summary